noreenwu/serverless-flashcards/README.md

 #### Global Secondary Index
 In order to retrieve flashcards from one specified category, a global secondary index was specified, so that retrieval of subsets of flashcards by category is efficient.
-If the user also specifies to see flashcards to be learned or flashcards to be studied, the subset of flashcards is then filtered by the mastery field.
+If the user wishes to only see flashcards to be learned or flashcards to be studied, the subset of flashcards may be filtered by using the mastery dropdown field.

 If no category is specified, the same endpoint is used to retrieve data, but the global secondary index is not used.
-The business logic layer determines which data layer function to use, based on which combination of category and mastery have been specified, and different data layer functions were set up to either use the GSI or not.
+The business logic layer determines which data layer function to use, based on which combination of category and mastery have been specified, and different data layer functions have been set up to either use the GSI or not.

 #### Querystring Parameters